Learn About Volatility Skew

 That plot of strike vs. IV illustrates a volatility skew.
 The term "volatility skew" refers to the fact that implied volatility is noticeably higher for OTM options with strike prices below the underlying asset's price.
 And IV is noticeably lower for OTM options that are struck above the underlying asset price.

 IV is the same for a paired put and call.
 When the strike price and expiration are identical, then the call and put options share a common IV.
-This may not be obvious when looking at option prices.
+This may not be obvious when looking at options prices.

 The inverse relationship between the stock price and IV is a result of historical market evidence demonstrating that markets fall much more quickly than they rise.
 There currently exists a number of investors (and money managers) who never again want to encounter a bear market while unprotected, i.e., without owning some put options.
-That results in a continued demand for puts.
+That results in continued demand for puts.